MrOtherGuy/fx-autoconfig/readme.md

 Returns the currently loaded script files with their metadata

+### _ucUtils.windows -> Object

+Returns an object to interact with windows with two properties

-### _ucUtils.getWindows(onlyBrowsers) -> Array
+#### _ucUtils.windows.get(onlyBrowsers) -> Array

-    _ucUtils.getWindows(true)

-Return a list of handles for each window for this firefox.exe.
-If onlyBrowsers is false then this only includes browser windows (not consoles or similar)
+Return a list of handles for each window for this firefox instance.
+If onlyBrowsers is false then this only includes browser windows (not consoles or similar). onlyBrowsers defaults to `true`.

+#### _ucUtils.windows.forEach(function,onlyBrowsers)

+    _ucUtils.windows.forEach((document,window) => console.log(document.location), false)

+Runs the specified function for each window.
+The function will be given two arguments - reference to the document of the window and reference to the window object itself.

 ### _ucUtils.toggleScript(fileName or element)